joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 </details>

+## General info about ScriptUI Dialog Builder (SDB)

+#### Description

+SDB helps you design and build ScriptUI dialogs without writing code.
+It auto-generates ready to use Javascript on export.
+It doesn't handle events though, you'll need to write events yourself.

+#### What to expect

+Because SDB simply _emulates_ ScriptUI layout and behavior, there are various differences here and there.
+This is to be expected.
+So be aware that the dialog preview may look completely different depending on the application you're passing the code through.
+There are also some differences between applications.
+As an example, a really easy to spot difference is that `tabs` look completely different in Photoshop than they do in other applications.
+While no application will be 100% accurate, Illustrator CC will be closest since SDB was built using it as the template.

+In my experience, even when you run the code through ESTK, which is completely different looking than CC applications, SDB is still better than hand coding the dialog.

+#### Data handling

+Dialog data is saved locally by your browser (local storage).
+So if you refresh the page or come back later with the same browser, your dialog should still be there, as long as nothing goes wrong in the reconstruction of the dialog.
+There's always the off chance that an error of some kind wipes it clean.
+If you’re browsing in incognito mode, your browser will forget this data as soon as you close the tab or window.
+Each code export also includes importable JSON at the top of the code, which means you can continue working on a dialog on another computer as long as you store the importable JSON somewhere.
+I've been just leaving it in my scripts.
+Though if you're using images you might not want to do that since it could make the script size incredibly large (for a script anyway).
+[Here's an example](https://github.com/joonaspaakko/Photoshop-Rename-Layers-Script/blob/59e725e3830e3567b7c1f5ef3d45af3b2a9ee03e/Rename%20Layers.jsx#L272) of one of my scripts where I left the import JSON in place.

 ## SDB Layout PSD files

 Maybe there's not a whole lot of need for this, but figured I might as well share it.
 It could be helpful if you wanna suggest a new feature or something.
 Font files included in the download folder.